So how do you get tickets to see the famous Lipizzaner horses in action at Vienna’s Spanish Riding School?

 You can wait outside the stable areas for the horses to transfer from their accommodation on days with a morning training or a performance, for example.

 Go to Reitschulgasse 2 just outside the central Hofburg complex and face the wall.
-To your right down the vaulted walkway is the entrance to the Stallburg stable courtyard.
+To your right down the vaulted walkway you find the entrance to the Stallburg stable courtyard.

-If you stand near there before, during and after the times of a training or performance, you might see some stallions walked past by their riders or grooms as they head to and from the horse’s private entrance to the riding school arena on the other side of the road.
+However, if you stand nearby before, during and after the times of a training or performance, you might see some stallions walked into or out of the courtyard by their riders or grooms as they head to and from the riding school arena on the other side of the road.

 (The Stallburg renaissance stable building)

-Equally, from the road you can look into the courtyard of the stables and maybe catch a glimpse of a Lipizzaner poking his head out to catch sight of onlookers.
+Equally, you can look into the courtyard of the stables from the vaulted walkway and maybe catch a glimpse of a Lipizzaner poking his head out to catch sight of onlookers.

 However, you really can’t beat a proper tour for eye-to-eye contact.